 To demonstrate community support for the cooperative, the trio collected a penny from each of 700 citizens, and secured a $33 million loan from the Cooperative Finance Corporation.
 A year later, the citizens of Baker, Grant, Harney and Union counties began operation of OTEC - one of the largest electric cooperatives in Oregon.
 Foremost among the challenges facing the fledgling cooperative was the need to upgrade a rundown electrical system long overdue for an overhaul.
 As poles and wires were replaced and substations rebuilt, local residents began to enjoy a service level previously unknown in this part of the state.

 Today, system upgrading continues and district offices have been established in Burns, John Day and La Grande in addition to the Baker City Headquarters.
-The utility now serves approximately 31,000 meters and operates a state-of-the-art distribution system representing an investment of over $146 million.
+The utility now serves approximately 31,000 meters and operates a distribution system representing an investment of over $146 million.
 OTEC is a living tribute to three community leaders with a dream and 700 pennies.